About Us

 1996

-The third Civita report, on new technologies, “The formats of memory: Cultural heritage and new technologies on the threshold of the third millennium”, is published.
+Civita published its third report on the theme of new technologies, “The formats of memory: Cultural heritage and new technologies on the threshold of the third millennium”.

 1997